 He was right.
 Listening to it that night, I was quickly taken in by the fast, funny patter from William Powell and Myrna Loy as Nick and Nora.
 A fan of Sherlock Holmes, I was intrigued by the intricate plot and Nick’s end game.

 A few years later, as video rental stores began popping up, I bought a VHS player.
-Finally, I was able not just to hear, but to see the movie in its silvery perfection.
+Finally, I could not just hear, but see the movie in its silvery perfection.
 What’s more, not only did I discover the rest of the Thin Man series, I got hooked on vintage cinema in general.
 These old films became a respite from a troubling world for me.
 When I found Turner Classic Movies on cable television, I was in heaven.

 To this day I remain amazed that a moment’s worth of unthinking kindness and a little thoughtful discretion changed my life.
 Due to a remarkable, considerate gift from the thin man, I experienced a thousandfold return of blessings.